gnssrefl.gnssir_v2 module

 This provides a list of rising and setting arcs for a given satellite in a SNR file based on using changes in elevation angle

-• ediff (float) – el angle difference QC
+ediff (float) – el angle difference Quality control parameter

 tv – beginning and ending indices of the arc satellite number, arc number